han-kwang/covid19/README.txt

   sudo dpkg reconfigure-locales

-In order to use casus_analysis/process_casus_data, you need to download the archive of casus data.
+In order to use casus_analysis/process_casus_data (not for plotting R values over time), you need to download the archive of casus data.
 In Linux:

   cd data-casus
   wget https://github.com/mzelst/covid-19/archive/master.zip